-Welcome A special welcome to William, Lauren, and Liam Metz who recently registered at St. James Parish.
+Welcome Home A special welcome to John Flanigan, Francis Fleming, and Raymond Gallagher who recently registered at St. James Parish.

 With God, All Things Are Possible!